carrierwaveuploader/carrierwave/README.md

 ```

 CarrierWave gives you a `store` for permanent storage, and a `cache` for
 temporary storage.
-You can use different stores, at the moment a filesystem
+You can use different stores, including filesystem
-store, an Amazon S3 store, a Rackspace Cloud Files store, and a store for
-MongoDB's GridFS are bundled.
+and cloud storage.

 Most of the time you are going to want to use CarrierWave together with an ORM.
 It is quite simple to mount uploaders on columns in your model, so you can
 simply assign files and get going:

-### ActiveRecord, Mongoid
+### ActiveRecord

 Make sure you are loading CarrierWave after loading your ORM, otherwise you'll
 need to require the relevant extension manually, e.g.: